 OTC Hearing Aids are Often Ineffective

-For example, if you’re dealing with high-frequency hearing loss, which creates difficulty hearing certain noises like women’s and children’s voices, or in certain situations like restaurants or meetings, OTC “hearing aids” won’t help, since they are not specifically taking in the patients per-frequency prescription, as it is just a generic setting.
-In fact, for many people, OTC hearing devices make it even more difficult to hear clearly and can cause important medical issues to be missed.
+For example, if you’re dealing with high-frequency hearing loss, which creates difficulty hearing certain noises like women’s and children’s voices, or in certain situations like restaurants or meetings, OTC hearing aids won’t help, since they are not specifically taking in the patients per-frequency prescription, as it is just a generic setting.
+In fact, for many people, over the counter hearing aids make it even more difficult to hear clearly and can cause important medical issues to be missed.

-Follow-Up Care and Programming aren’t an Option Over the Counter
+Follow-Up Care and Programming aren’t an Option With Over The Counter Hearing Aids

 Make a Smart Investment in Your Hearing

 As tempting as it may be to try to save some money and purchase an over-the-counter hearing aid, it will only cost you in the long run.
-Between replacing failing OTC devices, trying to find one that performs at even a mediocre level, and dealing with ongoing hearing loss issues that an OTC device cannot resolve, these supposedly inexpensive options will often cost you dearly.
+Between replacing failing over the counter hearing devices, trying to find one that performs at even a mediocre level, and dealing with ongoing hearing loss issues that an OTC hearing aid device cannot resolve, these supposedly inexpensive options will often cost you dearly.
 Instead, trust your hearing and quality of life to a professional, like the team at Memorial Hearing.

 Contact Us Today!